carlmontanari/scrapli/README.md

 - Add a dummy container (like nornir maybe?) to use for functional testing -- its very likely folks won't have a vrnetlab setup or compute to set that up... it'd be nice to have a lightweight container that can be used for basic testing of `Scrape` and for testing auth with keys and such.
+- Improve logging -- especially in the transport classes.

 ## Roadmap